American Woodcock

 • Distribution of breeding woodcock populations at local and state scale

-In 2020 URI developed a new woodcock tool to identify locations where forest management to create young forest habitat for American woodcock would have the most positive impact on woodcock in RI, and would also benefit a number of other wildlife species that require young forest habitat.
+URI has developed a map-based tool to identify locations where management to create young forest habitat would have the most positive impact on woodcock populations in RI, and would also benefit other wildlife species that require young forest habitat.
 The USDA Natural Resources Conservation Service has used this tool to provide technical and financial support to private landowners who are interested in improving woodcock habitat on their properties.

 For more information about the URI woodcock research program, contact: